libretro/RetroArch/README.md

 ## CRT 15Khz Resolution Switching

 CRT Switch res will turn on, on the fly.
 However, you will need to restart retroarch to disable it.
-With CRT SwitchRes enable Retroarch will start in 2560 @ 480.
+With CRT SwitchRes enable Retroarch will start in 2560 x 480 @ 60.

 Before enabling the CRT SwitchRes options pleasae make sure you have installed CRTEmudriver and installed some modelines.
 The minimun modelins for all games to switch correctly are: